JuliaPy/pyjulia/README.md

 Main.xs = [1, 2, 3]
 ```

+which allows it to be accessed directly from Julia code, e.g., it can
-so that, e.g., it can be evaluated at Julia side using Julia syntax:
+be evaluated at Julia side using Julia syntax:

 ```python
 Main.eval("sin.(xs)")